ivsall2012/AHDataModel/README.md

 # AHDataModel
 If you like SQLite then this wrapper is for you!
-It abstacts enough details away from tedious SQL related works, yet remains flexible and open to customization.
+It abstract enough details away from tedious SQL related works, yet remains flexible and open to customization.

 ## Content
 - [Modeling](#modeling)